xhyrom/discord-datamining/data/articles/normal/articles/16516736145303/content.md

     <li>
         <strong><span class="wysiwyg-underline" style="color: #ff9900;" data-darkreader-inline-color="">What if I'm still running into issues? </span></strong>
         <ul>
-            <li>If the refresh does not work, please submit a ticket through our support system at:<a href="https://dis.gd/contact" target="_blank" rel="noopener"> https://dis.gd/contact</a> and our support team will be able to investigate further.</li>
+            <li>If the refresh does not work, please submit a ticket through our support system at:<a href="https://dis.gd/contact" target="_blank" rel="noopener noreferrer"> https://dis.gd/contact</a> and our support team will be able to investigate further.</li>
             <li>Be sure to submit the ticket using the email address associated with your Discord account, and send us a screenshot of the following:
                 <ol>
                     <li>Your My Account tab</li>